-The Human Services Quality Framework (HSQF) is the Department of Communities, Disability Services and Seniors system for assessing and promoting improvement in the quality of human services delivered with departmental investment.
+The Human Services Quality Framework (HSQF) is the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships’s (DSDSATSIP) system for assessing and promoting improvement in the quality of human services delivered with departmental investment.
 The HSQF was developed in collaboration with the non-government sector to maintain important safeguards for people using services while streamlining quality requirements.

 Free QCOSS support includes: